oripa/oripa/README.md

 oripaS
 ======

-A great drawer ORIPA originally composed by MITANI Jun for origami crease pattern.
-Funciton of saving as image is added.
+A great drawer ORIPA is originally composed by MITANI Jun for origami crease pattern. oripaS fixes some bugs and provides function of saving as image.

 The following is a read-me text by MITANI Jun: